 \subsection{Data Cleanup}

-The initial data included terms that were either redundant or that were irrelevant. \begin{itemize} \item The research topics included topics unrelated to software testing, as the initial sample was gathered using a broad search string.
-For example, studies were included on software-based testing of students in a classroom or the use of software simulations to test hardware-based systems such as power generation systems.
-Additional topics are either too broad or generic to be considered as specific research topics.
-These include broad terms like ``software testing'' or ``test suite'', as well as research-related terms such as ``case study'' or ``empirical study''. \item Multiple terms can be used to refer to the same research topic, country, or researcher, and can be streamlined into a single term.
-For example, ``coverage criterion'' and ``adequacy criterion'' refer to approximately the same concept.
-In many cases, the same term appears in a singular and plural form, e.g., ``test case'' and ``test cases''.
-In the data on national research communities, countries are referred to that no longer exist, such as ``West Germany''.
-An author may also be referred to in multiple forms.
-For example, ``Lionel Briand'' and ``Lionel C. Briand'' are the same person. \end{itemize}
+The initial data included keywords that were either redundant or irrelevant: \begin{itemize} \item There are a small number of keywords unrelated to software testing, as the initial sample was gathered using a broad search string.
+For example, there were keywords related to software-based student examination or software-based testing of hardware.
+Additional keywords are either too generic to be considered as specific research concepts---e.g., ``software testing''---or are research-related terms---e.g., ``case study'', ``empirical study''. \item Multiple keywords can refer to the same concept, and can be streamlined into a single keyword---e.g., ``automated test generation'' and ``automated test case generation''.
+The same keyword can appear in singular and plural form---e.g., ``test case'' and ``test cases''.
+There are also American and British English spellings (e.g., ``prioritisation'' and ``prioritization''). \end{itemize}

-To handle irrelevant and redundant terms in all networks, we performed an iterative manual cleaning process.
-First, we first removed irrelevant topics from the research topic map (the author and national research community maps have no ``irrelevant'' entries, just redundant ones).
-The authors collectively discussed each potentially irrelevant term and came to a consensus on whether it was irrelevant or not.
-We removed these from the map, as well as any studies that were connected to that topic.
-We then removed the terms considered too broad to stand as dedicated research topics.
-In this case, we did not remove the studies listing those terms as topics, as long as they had additional topics that remained in our set.
+To handle irrelevant and redundant keywords, we performed an iterative process.
+The authors discussed each keyword and came to a consensus.
+We removed irrelevant keywords from the map, as well as those considered too broad or generic.
+We removed publications targeting only those keywords, but retained publications that had additional keywords that remained in our set.

-After removing irrelevant terms, we merged redundant terms in all three maps into a single term.
-We discussed each term and its alternatives, and came to a consensus on which term to use in all cases.
-We then replaced the merged terms with the final term for each study and recreated the maps.
-We performed this process multiple times until we were satisfied that redundant terms did not remain.
-In the case of countries, we used the modern name of the country where the authors were based.
-In the case of authors, we only merged entries when we were certain that they referred to the same authors.
+We merged redundant keywords.
+In performing this process, we limited merging to cases where a redundancy was obvious---primarily pluralization and British/American English.
+This was to limit the risk of biasing the underlying data that we are using to draw conclusions.
+We discussed each keyword and its alternatives, and came to a consensus on which keyword to use in all cases.
+We then replaced the merged keywords with the final keyword for each study and recreated the maps.
+We performed this process multiple times until we were satisfied that redundant keywords did not remain.